 Philip (reigned 359-336 BCE) came to the throne by deposing his infant nephew – a move supported by the bulk of the powerful aristocracy who knew that strong leadership was needed to defend the kingdom’s borders.
 Philip soon not only defended these, but expanded Macedonian power into the territories of the Paeonians, Thracians and Illyrians.

 He achieved these successes by reorganizing the Macedonian army along lines based on the Greek hoplite model (in his youth Philip had been a hostage in Thebes), but introducing a few important innovations of his own.
 He increased the size of the infantry formations, thus increasing their sheer weight of numbers, a crucial factor in Greek warfare.
-He also armed the soldiers with longer spears (and smaller shields), enhanced their offensive capabilities.
+He also armed the soldiers with longer spears (and smaller shields), enhancing their offensive capabilities.
 This formation became known as the phalanx.

 He also expanded the number of cavalry and armed them more heavily.
 Instead of playing a role scouting before battles and mopping-up after them, they could now play a more important part in battle by protecting the infantry’s flanks and in charging the enemy’s ranks.